Olivier Rioux

-Olivier Rioux (born February 2, 2006) is a Canadian college basketball player for the Florida Gators of the Southeastern Conference (SEC).
-Guinness World Records declared him the tallest teenager in the world in 2021 when he measured 7 ft 5 in at age 15.
-He now stands 7 ft 9 in tall.
+Olivier Rioux (born February 2, 2006) is a Canadian college basketball player for the UC Irvine Anteaters of the Big West Conference.
+He previously played for the Florida Gators.
+Guinness World Records declared him as the tallest teenager in the world in 2021 when he measured 7 ft 5 in at the age of 15.
+As of 2025, he stands 7 ft 9 in tall.

 Early life and high school career

 Olivier Rioux was born in Terrebonne on February 2, 2006, to Jean-François, a 6 ft 8 in photographer and former volleyball player, and Anne Gariépy, who is 6 ft 1 in and works at the Royal Bank of Canada (RBC).
 His older brother, Émile, who is 6 ft 9 in, has also played basketball.
 The family has resided in the Anjou borough of Montreal and the suburb of Beloeil.

 Rioux started playing basketball when he was five.
 Both he and Émile played for multiple Canadian AAU teams.
-Rioux first gained attention while playing internationally for the French Phenoms at 12, because by then he was already 6 ft 10 in.
+Rioux first gained attention while playing internationally for the French Phenoms at 12, because by then he was already 6 ft 10 in tall.
 He played for Real Madrid prior to attending IMG Academy in Bradenton, Florida.
 He also played for Canadian AAU team Brookwood Elite.

+Like his fellow college basketball player, 7 ft 7 in Robert Bobroczkyi, Rioux into early-mid adolescence approximated the growth of Robert Wadlow at similar ages (Bobroczkyi at times exceeding it).
+Rioux's growth is considered natural, as familial tall stature.

 College career

+Florida (2024–2026)

 Rioux committed to play college basketball at the University of Florida in November 2023.
 He was originally prospected for the 2025 recruiting class, but successfully reclassified as a member of the class of 2024.
 At the time of his recruitment he was listed at 7 ft 6 in, taller than the tallest then-active college basketball player Jamarion Sharp (7 ft 5 in) and the two tallest active NBA players Boban Marjanović and Victor Wembanyama (both 7 ft 4 in).

-Rioux joined the 2024–25 Florida Gators men's basketball team as a preferred walk-on and with his height updated to 7 ft 9 in.
+Rioux joined the 2024–25 Gators team as a preferred walk-on and with his height updated to 7 ft 9 in.
 He did not appear in any of the Gators' initial contests despite fans chanting for the tall freshman to play in garbage time; after the fourth game, head coach Todd Golden announced that Rioux was being redshirted to preserve his eligibility.

-As a redshirt freshman on the 2025–26 team, Rioux checked in for the closing minutes of Florida's 104-64 win over North Florida on November 6, 2025, becoming the tallest player in college basketball history to appear in a game.
+As a redshirt freshman on the 2025–26 team, Rioux checked in for the closing minutes of Florida's 104–64 win over North Florida on November 6, 2025, becoming the tallest player in college basketball history to appear in a game.

+On March 31, 2026, he entered the NCAA transfer portal.

+UC Irvine (2026–present)

+On April 30, 2026, Rioux transferred to the University of California, Irvine to play for the UC Irvine Anteaters.